robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 Starting from Robot Framework 7.2, it is possible to localise the static texts in the HTML documentation by using the :option:`--language` option.

+See the `README.rst` file in `src/web/libodc` directory in the project repository for up to date information about how to add new languages for the localisation.

 ::

    libdoc OperatingSystem OperatingSystem.html